In Exercises 21–28, use the same list of cell phone radiation lev... | Channels for Pearson+

 Percentiles

 A percentile is a measure used in statistics to indicate the value below which a given percentage of observations fall.
-For example, the 25th percentile (Q1) is the value below which 25% of the data points lie.
-Understanding percentiles helps in interpreting the distribution of data and comparing individual scores to a larger dataset.
+For example, the 30th percentile (P30) is the value below which 30% of the data points lie.
+To find a specific percentile, the data must be ordered from least to greatest, and then the appropriate position can be calculated using the formula: P = (n + 1) * (percentile/100), where n is the number of data points.

 Quartiles

 Quartiles are specific percentiles that divide a dataset into four equal parts.
-The first quartile (Q1) marks the 25th percentile, the second quartile (Q2) is the median or 50th percentile, and the third quartile (Q3) is the 75th percentile.
-Quartiles provide insights into the spread and center of the data, making them essential for descriptive statistics.
+The first quartile (Q1) represents the 25th percentile, the second quartile (Q2) is the median or 50th percentile, and the third quartile (Q3) is the 75th percentile.
+Quartiles help summarize the distribution of data and are useful for identifying outliers and understanding the spread of the dataset.

 Recommended video: